getwtxt/getwtxt/README.md

 twtxt registry written in Go!

-[twtxt](https://github.com/buckket/twtxt) is a decentralized microblogging platform "for hackers" based on text files.
+[twtxt](https://github.com/buckket/twtxt) is a decentralized microblogging platform for hackers based on text files.
 The user is "followed" and "mentioned" by referencing the URL to their `twtxt.txt` file and a nickname.
 Registries are designed to aggregate several users' statuses into a single location, facilitating the discovery of new users to follow and allowing the search of statuses